thoni56/jregr/README.md

 -------------------

 You get to decide what is the expected output.
-For a test that does what it should, you simply copy the `.output` file to `.expected`.
+For a test that does what it should, after running the test and examining the `.output` file you can simply copy the `.output` file to the `.expected` file.
-Or you can create an `.expected` file manually, but it tends to be rather difficult to anticipate the correct output.
+You can also create an `.expected` file manually, but it tends to be rather difficult to anticipate the correct output.

 This makes `Jregr` an excellent tool also for what is called ["Approval Testing"](https://approvaltests.com/).